Skip to main content

 • Vote;

-• Make decisions about the care or wellbeing of the your children;
+• Make decisions about the care or well-being of your children;

 • Make (or revoke) a will;